-Hannah E. Mullins School of Practical Nursing in accordance with the Veterans Benefits and Transition Act of 2018 will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries or other institutional facilities, or the requirement that a Chapter 31 or Chapter 33 recipient borrow additional funds to cover the individual's inability to meet his or her financial obligations to the institution due to the delayed disbursement of a payment by the U.S. Department of Veteran Affairs.
-This policy is limited to tuition funds paid by the U.S. Department of Veteran Affairs.
+In accordance with Veterans Benefits and Transition Act of 2018, HEMSPN will not impose any penalty, including the assessment of late fees, the denial of enrollment or the requirement that a Chapter 31 or Chapter 33 recipient borrow additional funds to cover the student's inability to meet his or her financial obligations to the school due to the delayed disbursement of payment by the U.S. Dept. of Veterans Affairs.